Bolesław IV the Curly: Expulsion of Władysław II

-At the beginning of 1146 the rebellions against Władysław's government rose mighty, sparked by the fate of Piotr Włostowic.
+At the beginning of 1146, the rebellions against Władysław's government rose mighty, sparked by the fate of Piotr Włostowic.
 Nevertheless, the final victory of Władysław seemed likely, especially after the conquest of Masovia (forcing Bolesław to escape) and the siege of Poznań in Greater Poland in the spring of 1146.
-However, thanks to the rebellion in Władysław's own lands, and the excommunication imposed to him by the Archbishop of Gniezno, the high duke suffered an unexpected defeat.
+However, thanks to the rebellion in Władysław's own lands and the excommunication imposed on him by the Archbishop of Gniezno, the high duke suffered an unexpected defeat.
 Władysław and his family had to flee across the border with the Holy Roman Empire, at first to Bohemia and later to Germany, accommodated by King Conrad III.

 The junior dukes reassigned the Polish provinces between them.
-The Duchy of Silesia and the Seniorate Province at Kraków were taken by Bolesław, who also received the title of high duke, the western Duchy of Greater Poland was retained by his brother Mieszko III, and Henry finally received his long-promised land of Sandomierz.
+The Duchy of Silesia and the Seniorate Province at Kraków were taken by Bolesław, who also received the title of high duke; the western Duchy of Greater Poland was retained by his brother Mieszko III, and Henry finally received his long-promised land of Sandomierz.
 Casimir II, the youngest brother, again remained without lands.

 Interventions

-Imaginary 19th-century depiction of Bolesław IV, by Jan Matejko.
-During his life Bolesław sponsored convents, monasteries and monks, especially the Benedictines.
+Imaginary 19th century depiction of Bolesław IV, by Jan Matejko.
+During his life, Bolesław sponsored convents, monasteries and monks, especially the Benedictines.

 Thanks to the intrigues of his wife, Agnes of Babenberg, a half-sister of King Conrad III, Władysław II succeeded in convincing his brother-in-law to make a military expedition to Poland.
-The hastily organized expedition however clashed with the reluctance of the former subjects of the deposed high duke, and was finally defeated already on the Polish border near the Oder river in August 1146.
+The hastily organised expedition, however, clashed with the reluctance of the former subjects of the deposed high duke, and was finally defeated already on the Polish border near the Oder river in August 1146.

-In subsequent years, Bolesław IV along with his younger brothers bellows sought to maintain good relations with the royal House of Hohenstaufen, Władysław's allies.
+In subsequent years, Bolesław IV, along with his younger brothers, sought to maintain good relations with the royal House of Hohenstaufen, Władysław's allies.
 To this end, in 1148 the junior dukes organized a meeting in Kruszwica, to which they invited the warlike Margrave Albert the Bear of the German Northern March (the later Margraviate of Brandenburg), who had reached the Polish border in the course of the Wendish Crusade.
 There, Bolesław arranged the marriage of his sister Judith with the margrave's son Otto.
 Boleslaw and Mieszko also militarily supported the Germans in the fight against the reluctant West Slavic Lutici tribes, considerably contributing to the stability of German domination over the middle Spree region.
 The second important ally of the Piast prince was the Wettin margrave Konrad of Meissen.

-Initially, Bolesław also had a difficult relationship with another opposing force policy like the Hohenstaufens: the Roman Curia under of Pope Eugene III.
-At first in 1147 the Papal legate Humbold recognized Bolesław as the new high duke and overlord of Poland.
-However, one year later, and again instigated by the intrigues of Władysław's wife Agnes, the newly Papal legate Guy arrived to the country in connection with the refusal to restore the former high duke, and declared the ban over Poland.
-The penalty, thanks for the cohesive support of the Polish church hierarchy by the junior dukes, was virtually without repercussions.
+Initially, Bolesław also had a difficult relationship with another opposing force policy like the Hohenstaufens: the Roman Curia under the Pope Eugene III.
+At first, in 1147, the Papal legate Humbold recognised Bolesław as the new high duke and overlord of Poland.
+However, one year later, and again instigated by the intrigues of Władysław's wife Agnes, the newly appointed Papal legate Guy arrived in the country in connection with the refusal to restore the former high duke, and declared the ban over Poland.
+The penalty, thanks to the cohesive support of the Polish church hierarchy by the junior dukes, was virtually without repercussions.